redhat-developer-demos/quinoa-wind-turbine/README.md

 - From the operator hub, install Strimzi operator.
 - Create a Kafka instance named `my-cluster`

+### Infinispan server

+1. Create an infinispan cluster in the console using the "Infinispan Helm chart"
+2. Name it `infinispan`

 ### Copy sandbox openshift resource file